SKILLS

 skills/<cat>/<name>/templates/<subfolder>/*assets/* (flatten, prefix filenames if needed)

-Credentials in random whoop.json at skill rootMove to secrets/ and set stores_secrets: true
+Credentials in random whoop.json at skill rootMove to secrets/

 DESCRIPTION.md at category levelDrop; redundant